-- She was very happy and calm at the same time
+- She was delighted and calm at the same time

-- She was goal oriented and very organized
+- She was goal oriented and very organised

 - Her joy in finding relatives and the places of the distant ancestors was inspiring

-- Building a good character was important for her and a must for her choice of relationships
+- Building a good character was essential for her to and a must for her choice of relationships

 - She is hardworking building up her business